 You obviously have a slowed metabolism that was triggered at age 40 for some reason or another, which will require for you a unique and individualized dietary protocol specific to your individual metabolic needs.
 This may sound complicated but it is not, it just means that there is a secret to slimming down effectively for many individuals who do not fit the mold.
 A healthy diet, Jennifer, will not allow you to lose this fat-weight.
 You are actually my favorite type of SOTA client because you have awakened, and you are at your tipping point (committed and determined) and are able to tap into some constructive anger directed at your status quo, which will help to propel you forward into what you do want.

-Your butt and belly fat will melt before your eyes Jennifer and your face and chin will define as you drop the fat-weight, balance your blood sugar and let go your addiction to the carbs/sugars, in all their varied forms, that you have mistakenly entertained over the past decade.
-50 is still young Jennifer, things are going to be great for you and you will be one happy beautiful 51 year old woman on your next birthday because you will be reflecting a younger and healthier looking new you!
+50 is still young Jennifer, things are going to be great for you and I believe you will be one happy beautiful 51 year old woman on your next birthday because you will be reflecting a younger and healthier looking new you!

 Hello, we like your web site and the SOTA makes perfect sense to us from a head space perspective.
 I am a 35 year old, stay at home mom of two and Doug, 35 is a dentist who works 4 days a week and when not playing with the kids he likes his computer games.
 In college Doug graduated at 160lbs, he is 5’9, and I was 120 lbs at 5’5.
 I am now 142 lbs., all in my buttocks and Doug a 185 pounds in his belly and his face, believe it or not.